Spotlight Interview … Artist / Photographer Josephine Chervinska

 Josephine: My first camera was a Sony DSR-828.
 Now I use a Sony R-1 (high-end prosumer digital camera with perfect Carl Zeiss lens) and a Sony Alpha DSLR A-100, ten mega pixel (CCD) digital SLR.
 I also use polarization filter and professional flash for Sony R-1.

-My favourite software is Adobe Photoshop.
+My favorite software is Adobe Photoshop.
 This is really perfect tool for all photographers from beginner to professional.

 JRP: You have been a member of PhotoNet.com for nearly three years. as this association along with any others helped to broaden your photographic horizons?